khalid-naami/khalid-naami.github.io/blog/2026-06-05-us-f15-cyber-attack-kuwait-crashes.md

 ---

-*To monitor the impact of electronic warfare, combat aircraft losses, and Gulf base security on options pricing, volatility skews, and global macro assets, review the data feeds at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and protect capital during structural shifts, explore physical gold options with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor the impact of electronic warfare, combat aircraft losses, and Gulf base security on options pricing, volatility skews, and global macro assets, review the data feeds at [Dashboard Options](https://dashboardoptions.com/).*